mfwgenerics/kapshot/README.md

 ### Capturing Blocks

 Now your Kotlin code can use `CapturedBlock<T>` as a source enriched replacement for `() -> T`.
-You can call `source()` on any instance of `CapturedBlock` to access the source text for that block.
+You can use the `source` property on any instance of `CapturedBlock` to access the source for that block.

 ```kotlin
 import io.koalaql.kapshot.CapturedBlock